 Annapurna IV is located in the eastern part of the Annapurna Range south of the Thorong La.
 This is a spectacular seven thousand-meter peak that can be completed in just 30 days.
-This climb will require three camps to be set above Base Camp (C1 5500m, C2 6200m, C3 6600m) and is predominantly over snow and ice.
+This climb will require four camps to be set above Base Camp (C1 5500m, C2 6100m, C3 6400m & C4 6850m) and is predominantly over snow and ice.

 Higher than the average 7000m peak Annapurna IV is ideal training for Everest and avoids the need to do another 8000m peak.
+Not often frequented by commercial teams Annapurna IV requires considerable work to fix the mountain, as a result of this we will operate on a 1:1 sherpa ratio.
 A good peak to climb in the Spring when many other peaks are out of condition.
 Breath-taking views of Manaslu, Tilicho Peak, the Annapurna’s and the sacred Machapuchare.

 Why climb Annapurna IV with Adventure Peaks